 Given its enormous potential, digital storytelling promises to play a significant role in a marketplace in need of nonlinear and interactive ways to craft stories, engage audiences, and influence their world.

-WANT TO LEARN MORE: Register for January 30, 2014, webinar.
-Click here for details.
+WANT TO LEARN MORE: Click here for details about the September 27, 2016, webinar.

 As a student in this program, you will have access to the latest technologies and facilities, including a digital newsroom, virtual studio, nonlinear digital video editing and post-production equipment, high-definition digital filmmaking equipment, Dolby digital audio production studio, and more.

 You will be encouraged to stretch the boundaries of storytelling.
 Plus, the program places an emphasis on developing an understanding of the storytelling process, becoming proficient in story design, and honing the skills needed to craft stories for digital media.

 The program prepares communication professionals for the multidisciplinary perspectives needed to produce and manage content for a variety of digital media or to pursue doctoral studies in media and digital storytelling.

 A PDF file listing program and course objectives and graduate faculty members is available for download.

 Questions?
 Email Prof. Robert Brookey, director of graduate studies, Department of Telecommunications.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306